jgithubs/jsplayarea/README.md

 ```
 sudo shutdown now -h
 ```
-Pull the USB power from the board.
+* Pull the USB power from the board.

-### What Remains

-* Testing
-  * Turn up the volume (via script or before hand).
-* Need to determine how to place the content on a usb stick.
-  * The students can create their own content (jpg, mp3) using a PC.
-  * Need to document the format of the usb stick (directory, etc.)

 ## Documentation

-The documentation is created using [doxygen] (http://www.stack.nl/~dimitri/doxygen/index.html).
+The documentation is created using [doxygen](http://www.stack.nl/~dimitri/doxygen/index.html).
-This replaces the [WordPress website](http://www.stemfromgirls.org/janet-test/) that will soon expire.
 This documentatino is stored in git hub: https://github.com/jgithubs/jsplayarea.

 * Create a configuration file